dpbmm/Python3_Environment/README.md

 The element `/vagrant` (note the backslash) is the name of your present working directory in the guest OS.
 It corresponds to the top-level directory on your host operating system.

 I suggest that you edit files using an editor on your host operating system, and use the virtual machine only to run code in the guest operating system.
+If you want to create your own repository, I suggest copying only the files

+ * `Vagrantfile`
+ * `requirements_py34.txt`
+ * directory `scripts`

+to a new directory and then using `git init` and other git commands to populate the repository.
+Do this in the host operating system, not the guest system.

 ### Logging out and shutting down